Shared Biology Across Disorders

 Platform Investigators: Mark Henkelman, Mark Palmert, Karun Singh, Nathalie Berube, James Eubanks

 A difficulty in applying scientific findings from the lab into clinical care can be differences in biology.
 Cell models created in animals are often less variable and less complicated than human biology it is trying to model.
 POND’s cell modelling platform is narrowing this gap.
 The platform can generate neural cell models from blood samples of POND participants.
 This allows researchers to associate cellular characteristics with participant data.
 Biomarkers from clinical, behavioural and biological measures can be associated with cellular characteristics.
 Cell models can be used for drug development, screening and testing.
 Research findings can be applied in clinical trials to understand variable treatment responses and test treatment modifications.

 Platform Leads: James Ellis, Karun Singh

 Platform Investigators: James Ellis, Mick Bhatia

 Our brains and bodies change and develop over time.
 As a result, neurodevelopmental disorders will have different effects on a person’s brain and body across their lifetime.
-Thus, we are measuring the behavior, cognition and biology of the same individuals over time.
+Thus, we are measuring the behaviour, cognition and biology of the same individuals over time.
 In addition, different biologies are associated with different trajectories of these disorders.
-Understanding the different trajectories individuals with neurodevelopmental disorder may allow us to identify different clinically relevant subtypes and predict treatment outcomes.
+Understanding the different trajectories of individuals with the neurodevelopmental disorder may allow us to identify different clinically relevant subtypes and predict treatment outcomes.